-FYS 527 - African American Religion in American Film WF 1:10-2:30 PM 20 Ever wondered how movies shape the way we see religion and Black people?
+FYS 527 - African American Religion in American Film

+20 Ever wondered how movies shape the way we see religion and Black people?
 This seminar dives into the powerful connections between faith and film--examining films from early Hollywood classics to the hidden world of "race movies" made for Black audiences.
 We'll also unpack modern hits featuring gospel documentaries, slave insurrections, and Black family life.
 If you love movies and want to explore their deeper impact on society, identity, and belief, this course is for you!
-How does storytelling shape our understanding of history and humanity?
+EXPLORE, DISCOVER, AND ENJOY YOUR BATES EXPERIENCE!